DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     Aboriginal Studies*, Canberra: Aboriginal Studies Press, 1988, p.
     20.

-[^121]: Merlan, ‘Gender in Aboriginal Society: A Review’, p.
+[^121]: Merlan, ‘Gender in Aboriginal Society’, p.
 29.

-[^122]: Cowlishaw, ‘Infanticide in Aboriginal Australia’.

-    Cowlishaw, ‘Socialisation and Subordination Among Australian
+[^122]: Cowlishaw, ‘Infanticide in Aboriginal Australia’; Cowlishaw, ‘Socialisation and Subordination Among Australian
-    Aborigines’.

-    Cowlishaw, *Women’s Realm: A Study of Socialization, Sexuality and Reproduction among Australian Aborigines*.

-    Hamilton, ‘A Complex Strategical Situation: Gender and Power in Aboriginal Australia’.

-    D. Bell, *Daughters of the Dreaming,* Melbourne: Allen and Unwin, 1983.

-    Kaberry, *Aboriginal Women*.
+    Aborigines’; Cowlishaw, *Women’s Realm: A Study of Socialization, Sexuality and Reproduction among Australian Aborigines*; Hamilton, ‘A Complex Strategical Situation: Gender and Power in Aboriginal Australia’; D. Bell, *Daughters of the Dreaming,* Melbourne: Allen and Unwin, 1983; Kaberry, *Aboriginal Women*.

-[^123]: Merlan, ‘Gender in Aboriginal Society: A Review’ p.
-30.

-    cf. Macdonald, ‘Economies and Personhood: Demand Sharing Among the Wiradjuri of New South Wales’.
+[^123]: Merlan, ‘Gender in Aboriginal Society’ p.
+30; cf. Macdonald, ‘Economies and Personhood: Demand Sharing Among the

-    N. Peterson, ‘Demand Sharing: Reciprocity and the Pressure for Generosity Among Foragers’, *American Anthropologist* 95.4 (1993).

-    G. Robinson, ‘Families, Generations, and Self: Conflict, Loyalty, and Recognition in an Australian Aboriginal Society’, *Ethos* 25.3 (1997): 304.
+    Wiradjuri of New South Wales’; N. Peterson, ‘Demand Sharing: Reciprocity and the Pressure for Generosity Among Foragers’, *American Anthropologist* 95.4 (1993); G. Robinson, ‘Families, Generations, and Self: Conflict, Loyalty, and Recognition in an Australian Aboriginal Society’, *Ethos* 25.3 (1997): 304.

 [^124]: McClintock 1995 as cited in Merlan, ‘Gender in Aboriginal
-    Society: A Review’ p.
+    Society’ p.
 30.

 [^125]: McClintock 1995 as cited in J. Lydon, ‘‘‘Our Sense of Beauty”:
     Visuality, Space and Gender on Victoria’s Aboriginal Reserves,